|Style||Fully Escorted & Guided

 Day 1: Depart USA.
 Depart USA.
 Your exciting trip to Ireland begins today as you depart for Dublin.

 Day 2: Arrive Dublin.
 Upon arrival in Dublin, you will be met and transferred to your hotel.
 Today is yours at leisure to discover Dublin independently.
 Make your way to one of its most famous sights and continue exploring the city at your own pace with an included hop-on, hop-off bus tour voucher (valid for 2 days), visiting a number of Dublin's sightseeing highlights.
 If by the end of the day the touring has left you feeling parched, stop by the Brazen Head Pub for a complimentary pint, courtesy of Friendly Planet.
 Return to the hotel on your own for overnight.
-Accommodations: Ballsbridge Hotel or similar.
+Accommodations: Ballsbridge Hotel or similar for 2014 departures; North Star Hotel for or similar for May 18, 2015 departure; Bewley's Hotel Ballsbridge or similar for all others.

 Day 3: Dublin.
 Enjoy breakfast at the hotel at your leisure.
 Take advantage of the hop-on, hop-off bus tour voucher again today to uncover the wonders of this fair city.
 Later this evening, meet your fellow travellers, and enjoy dinner included at the hotel.
 Breakfast & dinner provided.